 Laundry facilities are located in or near each apartment facility.
 The laundry facilities are intended for tenant use only.
 Part of a tenant's rent includes the comprehensive fee that covers laundry and additional services.

-- The Center, Norwood, and Center Street apartments have laundry facilities in each building.
+Norwood and Center Street: There are laundry facilities in each building.

 Tips for Mold and Mildew Prevention and Clean-Up